ktye/iv/CHANNELS.md

 	g DOP fC  this would send only values fV, for which gV is not 0 RO DOP fC this would send only values fV for which the RO is not 0
 ```
 Which operator should be used?
+Maybe ⌿.

 ## Application to elementary primitive functions